 25) Nested Tables Test – Check if your site uses nested tables, which can slow down page rendering in the user’s browser.

-26) Image Expires Tag Test – Check if your page uses an image expires tag, which specifies a future expiration date for your images.
-Browsers will see this tag and cache the image in the user’s browser until the specified date (so that it does not keep re-fetching the unchanged image from your server).
-This speeds up your site the next time a user visits your site and requires the same image.
-HOW TO FIX To reduce the number of HTTP requests, you can use the HTTP Expires header to set an expiration time for your images or any other content type.
+26) Image Expires Tag Test – Check if your page uses an image expires tag, specifying your images’ future expiration date.
+Browsers will see this tag and cache the image in the user’s browser until the selected date (so that it does not keep re-fetching the unchanged image from your server).
+This speeds up your site the next time a user visits it and requires the same idea.
+HOW TO FIX To reduce the number of HTTP requests, you can use the HTTP Expires header to set an expiration time for your pictures or any other content type.

-You can add the following lines to yours.htaccess file: ExpiresActive on ExpiresByType image/jpg “access plus 1 month” ExpiresByType image/jpeg “access plus 1 month” ExpiresByType image/gif “access plus 1 month” ExpiresByType image/png “access plus 1 month” Doctype Test Check for doctype declaration.
-A document type declaration, or DOCTYPE, defines which version of (X)HTML your webpage is actually using.
-This is essential to a proper rendering and functioning of web documents in compliant browsers.
+You can add the following lines to yours. htaccess file: ExpiresActive on ExpiresByType image/jpg “access plus one month” ExpiresByType image/jpeg “access plus one month” ExpiresByType image/gif “access plus one month” ExpiresByType image/png “access plus one-month” Doctype Test Check for doctype declaration.
+A document type declaration, or DOCTYPE, defines the version of (X)HTML your webpage uses.
+This is essential to render and function web documents in compliant browsers properly.

-29) JS and CSS Minification Test – Check if your externals JS and CSS files are minified.
+29) JS and CSS Minification Test – Check if your external JS and CSS files are minified.
 Minification is the process of removing all unnecessary characters from the source code without changing its functionality.
-These unnecessary characters usually include white space characters, newline characters, comments, and sometimes block delimiters, which are used to add readability to the code but are not required for it to execute.
-Removing those characters and compacting files can save many bytes of data and speed up downloading, parsing, and execution time.
+These unnecessary characters usually include white space characters, newline characters, comments, and sometimes block delimiters, which are used to add readability to the code but are not required to execute.
+Removing those characters and compacting files can save many bytes of data and speed up downloading parsing, and execution time.

 The compressed code may be harder to debug because it is bunched together, usually on one line.
-This is why we always recommend keeping a backup copy of your JS or CSS script to use in times where debugging is required.
-It’s important to send a few bytes of CSS and JS markup down the wire as possible.
-It’s not just about size; though, it’s also about the number of requests to get the bits.
-In fact, that’s often more of a problem than file size.
+This is why we always recommend keeping a backup copy of your JS or CSS script when debugging is required.
+It’s important to send a few CSS and JS markup bytes down the wire as much as possible.
+It’s not just about size; it’s also about the number of requests to get the bits.
+That’s often more of a problem than file size.

-30) JS Minification Test – This checks if any of the external javascript files used in your page is minified.
+30) JS Minification Test – This checks if any external JavaScript files used on your page are minified.

 By blocking access from libwww-Perl, you can eliminate many simpler attacks.
-HOW TO FIX To pass this test, you must block the libwww-Perl user-agent in your—htaccess file.
-If your site is running on an apache server, you could put these lines in yours. htaccess after RewriteEngine online: RewriteCond %{HTTP_USER_AGENT} libwww-Perl.* RewriteRule.* – [F, L] Server Signature Test Check if your server signature is on.
+HOW TO FIX: Stop the libwww-Perl user-agent in your—htaccess file to pass this test.
+You could put these lines in yours if your site runs on an Apache server. htaccess after RewriteEngine online: RewriteCond %{HTTP_USER_AGENT} libwww-Perl.* RewriteRule.* – [F, L] Server Signature Test Check if your server signature is on.
 Turning off your server signature is generally a good idea from a security standpoint.

 32) Plaintext Emails Test – Check your webpage for plaintext email addresses.
-Any e-mail address posted in public is likely to be automatically collected by computer software used by bulk emailers (a process known as e-mail address harvesting).
-A spam harvester can read through the pages in your site and extract email addresses which are then added to bulk marketing databases, and the result is more spam in your inbox.
+Any email address posted in public is likely to be automatically collected by computer software used by bulk emailers (a process known as email address harvesting).
+A spam harvester can read through the pages on your site and extract email addresses, which are then added to bulk marketing databases, and the result is more spam in your inbox.

-HOW TO FIX To pass this test, you must make your email addresses invisible to email spiders.
-Note that the best option is to replace your entire contact mechanism with a contact form and to use the POST method while submitting the form.
-Other solutions are listed below: replace the at (@), and dot (.) characters replace text with images use email obfuscators hide email addresses using JavaScript or CSS trick.
+HOW TO FIX: To pass this test, you must make your email addresses invisible to email spiders.
+Note that the best option is to replace your contact mechanism with a contact form and use the POST method while submitting the form.
+Other solutions are listed below: replace the at (@) and dot (.) characters, replace text with images, and use email obfuscators to hide email addresses using JavaScript or CSS tricks.

 33) Website IP Check – Check the IP address of your website.

-34) Safe Browsing Test – Check if your website is listed with malware or phishing activity.
+34) Safe Browsing Test – Check if your website is listed as having malware or phishing activity.

 35) Media Query Responsive Test – Test if your website implements responsive design functionalities using the media query technique.

-37) Social Media Activity – Check the activity on social media networks of your website or URL.
-This activity is measured in a total number of shares, likes, comments, tweets, pluses, and pins, and this activity covers only your URL and not social media accounts linked to your web page.
-HOW TO FIX: To increase the social media activity for your site, you are advised to use some social networks plugins within your page: Facebook Like Button, Facebook Share Button, Facebook Comments, Twitter Button, Google+1 Button, Pinterest Button, or AddThis Widget All these techniques are a good way to start with your website SEO initially.
-These will definitely help you put your website on the search engines, increasing your SERPs and PageRank for sure.
-To implement them, give it a few weeks until Google crawls your website, see the difference and let me know The Latest Tips for search engine marketing in 2017.
+37) Social Media Activity – Check your website or URL’s activity on social media networks.
+This activity is measured in the total number of shares, likes, comments, tweets, pluses, and pins, and this activity covers only your URL and not social media accounts linked to your web page.
+HOW TO FIX: To increase the social media activity for your site, you are advised to use some social network plugins within your page: Facebook Like Button, Facebook Share Button, Facebook Comments, Twitter Button, Google+1 Button, Pinterest Button, or AddThis Widget All these techniques are a good way to start with your website SEO initially.
+These will help you put your website on the search engines, increasing your SERPs and PageRank.
+To implement them, give it a few weeks until Google crawls your website, see the difference, and let me know The Latest Tips for search engine marketing in 2017.